 Afton facilitates statewide advisory group with the Illinois State Board of Education (ISBE) as part of the Statewide Longitudinal Data System (SLDS) Fiscal Equity and Return on Investment (ROI) project and the site-based expenditure reporting requirement in Every Student Succeeds Act (ESSA).

-The Illinois State Board of Education is funding this project with a grant from the United States Department of Education.
-This grant allows for a series of related efforts to enable districts, schools, educators, state policymakers, and the community to access information more quickly and easily to support and improve state and local resource allocations, instruction, and student outcomes.
-This effort will build from existing investments, and these projects will accelerate Illinois’ movement from a compliance model of data management to a service model focused on utilization of data for state and local education system improvements.
+The Illinois State Board of Education funded this project with a grant from the United States Department of Education.
+This grant allowed for a series of related efforts to enable districts, schools, educators, state policymakers, and the community to access information more quickly and easily to support and improve state and local resource allocations, instruction, and student outcomes.
+This effort built from existing investments, and these projects were meant to accelerate Illinois’ movement from a compliance model of data management to a service model focused on utilization of data for state and local education system improvements.

 Defining the value proposition of site-based expenditure reporting is the important first step in this work – it should guide the design of the accounting requirements, collection process, and visualization of the data.
 In Illinois, the state’s value proposition for this reporting focuses on empowering communities and their school districts – with the belief that site-based expenditure reporting has the ability over time, when used effectively, to drive local conversation and inquiry that is in the best interests of students.
 It is with that philosophy in mind that the State has been able to define its own proper role in this reporting as well as design some guardrails for the reporting that meet the value proposition.
 Specific to Illinois, that has led to a limited requirement for data collection and reporting to the state – driving home the fact that school districts know their data best and it is their right and responsibility to tell their own story.